 Despite all efforts, it seems that deep-seated imbalances remain between and within countries in Europe.
-The level of prosperity in the twelve countries that have joined the EU since 2004 is relatively low, and these countries still lag behind their EU15 peers in many respects.
+The level of prosperity in the twelve countries that have joined the EU since 2004 is relatively low, and these countries still lag behind their EU15 peers in many respects.14 development spending is estimated to around 75% of government capital spending per year over the remaining programming period.

 It is not a surprise that the Commission wanted to emphasize and strengthen the partnership principle for the programming period 2014-2020.
-Partnership is one of the elements that substantially promote the development spending is estimated to around 75% of government capital spending per year over the remaining programming period.
+Partnership is one of the elements that substantially promote the effectiveness of EU Cohesion Policy, but there are important lessons to be drawn from the current programmes.
+Stakeholder participation has often become a cornerstone to implement different strategies of the EU.
+Nevertheless, partnership was not actively promoted in the 2007-2013 programming period.

-&lt;sup>13 The ERDF and Cohesion Fund together amount to EUR 270 billion for the 2007-2013 period, representing an average of 0.3% of EU GDP a year but over a third (37.7%) of government capital expenditure yearly for EU12 countries.
+13 The ERDF and Cohesion Fund together amount to EUR 270 billion for the 2007-2013 period, representing an average of 0.3% of EU GDP a year but over a third (37.7%) of government capital expenditure yearly for EU12 countries.
 These figures demonstrate the critical importance of EU funding to development expenditure for EU12 countries.

-&lt;sup>14 Upon accession, the EU Structural and Cohesion Funds available to Croatia will amount to EUR 450 million.
+14 Upon accession, the EU Structural and Cohesion Funds available to Croatia will amount to EUR 450 million.
 This investment is expected to account for a large share of the country's development budget in the years ahead, and presents an important opportunity to address its needs.